dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

-Generally you will want to use either [Howling Rune](https://www.wowhead.com/item=194820/howling-rune) or [Hissing Rune](https://www.wowhead.com/item=204973/hissing-rune), sim your character for the most accurate answer.
+Generally, you will want to use either [Howling Rune](https://www.wowhead.com/item=194820/howling-rune) or [Hissing Rune](https://www.wowhead.com/item=204973/hissing-rune), sim your character for the most accurate answer.

 <div id="gearing">